 Last week, our faculty teamed up with the HASS department and we observed each other.
 See this post for details.
 One of the pedagogies that really caught my eye as I observed my colleague was something called a walkthrough.
 Mr McMillan took an event from history and asked his students to walk in the steps of the different people involved in the event.

 How the Walk Through Works:

-- Students get a long piece of paper (i used old wallpaper and asked the to write on the back) and draw around 4-6 footsteps.
+- Students get a long piece of paper (i used old wallpaper and asked them to write on the back) and draw around 4-6 footsteps.

-- The are given the event in history and asked to write what the steps were that the person took on the inside of the foot prints they have drawn
+- They are given the event in history and asked to write what the steps were that the person took on the inside of the footprints they have drawn

 - One student walks and reads what in the inside of the footprint as they go.
 Another reads what’s on the outside

 The task is completed in small groups.

 I liked how this placed the students in the “character” of the people involved in the historical events and I wanted to see how I could use this same pedagogy or tool with my year 9 students.
 They’ve been struggling to empathize with Macbeth’s choices and, in this lesson, I wanted them to explore the different pressures and influences that are on him as he makes the decision to kill Duncan.